kschach/Presentation/PITCHME.md

 #VSLIDE
 #### Extensions and Applications of Wolch's "Shadow State" Concept
 - Lake, Robert W. and Kathe Newman.
 2002.
-“Differential Citizenship in the Shadow State.” *GeoJournal* 58(2–3):109–20.
+“Differential Citizenship in the Shadow State.” *GeoJournal* 58(2–3):109–20.<!-- .element: class="reference" -->
 - Mitchell, Katharyne.
 2001.
-“Transnationalism, Neo-Liberalism, and the Rise of the Shadow State.” *Economy and Society* 30(2):165–89.
+“Transnationalism, Neo-Liberalism, and the Rise of the Shadow State.” *Economy and Society* 30(2):165–89.<!-- .element: class="reference" -->
 - Mukhtar, Maria.
 2013. *Settlement Service Providers in Peel Region, Ontario: Challenges, Barriers and Opportunities in the Shadow State.* M.A.
-Thesis, University of Toronto (Canada), Canada.
+Thesis, University of Toronto (Canada), Canada.<!-- .element: class="reference" -->

 #VSLIDE
 #### Extensions and Applications of Wolch's "Shadow State" Concept
 - Trudeau, Dan.
 2008.
 “Junior Partner or Empowered Community?
-The Role of Non-Profit Social Service Providers amidst State Restructuring in the US.” *Urban Studies* 45(13):2805–27.
+The Role of Non-Profit Social Service Providers amidst State Restructuring in the US.” *Urban Studies* 45(13):2805–27.<!-- .element: class="reference" -->
 - Trudeau, Dan.
 2008.
-“Towards a Relational View of the Shadow State.” *Political Geography* 27(6):669–90.
+“Towards a Relational View of the Shadow State.” *Political Geography* 27(6):669–90.<!-- .element: class="reference" -->

 ####Mutual Aid and Community Social Welfare Provision
-- Beito, David T. 2003. *From Mutual Aid to the Welfare State: Fraternal Societies and Social Services, 1890-1967.*
+- Beito, David T. 2003. *From Mutual Aid to the Welfare State: Fraternal Societies and Social Services, 1890-1967.*<!-- .element: class="reference" -->

 #HSLIDE